History of the Deep Space Network: Origin in the 1950s

 On December 3, 1958, JPL was transferred from the US Army to NASA and given responsibility for the design and execution of lunar and planetary exploration programs using remotely controlled spacecraft.

 Shortly after the transfer NASA established the concept of the Deep Space Instrumentation Facility (DSIF) as a separately managed and operated communications system that would accommodate all deep space missions, thereby avoiding the need for each flight project to acquire and operate its own specialized space communications network.

 The coded doppler, ranging, and command (CODORAC) system developed by Eberhardt Rechtin, Richard Jaffe, and Walt Victor became the basis for much of the DSIF's electronics.
 Susan Finley was part of the team that built the network's software.

 In order to support deep space missions around the clock it was necessary to establish a network of three stations separated by approximately 120 degrees of longitude so that as the Earth turned a spacecraft was always above the horizon of at least one station.
 To this end two overseas facilities with 26m antennas were established to complement the 26m antenna sites (DSIF 11 and 12) at Goldstone in California.
 (DSIF 13 at Goldstone was used for research and development.)
 The first overseas site was DSIF 41 at Island Lagoon near Woomera in Australia.
 It was operated by the Australian Department of Supply which ran the Woomera Rocket Range.
 The other, DSIF 51, was at Hartebeesthoek near Johannesburg in South Africa, operated by the South African Council for Scientific and Industrial Research (CSIR).
 These two stations were completed in 1961.
 Each DSIF station had transmit and receive capability at 960 MHz in the L-band of the radio spectrum, and could process telemetry.
 Telephone and teletype circuits linked the stations to a mission operations room at JPL.
 As missions became more numerous the operations room developed into the Space Flight Operations Facility (which was designated a national historic landmark in 1985), and the personnel and equipment common to all missions were incorporated into the DSIF which was renamed the Deep Space Network in 1963.

 The DSN was given responsibility for its own research, development, and operation in support of all of its users.
-Under this concept, it has become a world leader in the development of low-noise receivers; large parabolic-dish antennas; tracking, telemetry, and command systems; digital signal processing; and deep space navigation.
+Under this concept, it has contributed to the development of low-noise receivers; large parabolic-dish antennas; tracking, telemetry, and command systems; digital signal processing; and deep space navigation.

-Mariner era – 1961 to 1974
+The Mariner Era 1961 to 1974

 The DSN started the period able to support JPL designed spacecraft and telemetry and was progressively improved to cope with the increased demands placed upon it by new programs.